CD La Unión

 Club Deportivo La Unión was a Spanish football team based in La Unión, Murcia.
-Founded in 2001 and dissolved in 2011, it played its last season in Tercera División – Group 13, holding home games at Polideportivo Municipal de La Unión, with a capacity for 2,000 spectators.
+Founded in 1941, refounded in 2000 and dissolved in 2011, it played its last season in Tercera División – Group 13, holding home games at Polideportivo Municipal de La Unión, with a capacity for 2,000 spectators.

 History

-In 2004, three years after being founded, La Unión first reached Tercera División, finishing twice in the top four over the course of seven seasons, but consecutively falling short in the promotion playoffs.
+In 2004, four years after being refounded, La Unión first reached Tercera División, finishing twice in the top four over the course of seven seasons, but consecutively falling short in the promotion playoffs.
 In July 2009, it became FC Cartagena's reserve team.

 Before the 2011–12 season started, the relationship between Cartagena and La Unión came to an end.